-5.3 Block Removal Processes
+5.3 Block removal processes

-Model results of the migration of bedrock steps due to block removal processes across a shore platform that evolves through steady state retreat is shown in Figure 7a for a range of step sizes.
+Model results of the migration of bedrock steps due to block removal processes across a shore platform that evolve through steady-state retreat are shown in Fig. 7a for a range of step sizes.
 The landward migration of steps results in the sudden exposure of platform that was previously the depth of the step size below the platform surface.
-Since 10Be production rates decline exponentially with depth into the rock (Equation 8), block removal unearths rock with significantly lower concentration, resulting in sudden drops in 10Be concentration with distance across the platform (Figure 7b).
+Since 10Be production rates decline exponentially with depth into the rock (Eq.
+8), block removal unearths rock with significantly lower concentration, resulting in sudden drops in 10Be concentration with distance across the platform (Fig. 7b).
 However, the flat-topped steps are subject to no vertical downwear in these simulations and so they continue to accumulate 10Be such that, between bedrock steps, concentrations increase with distance from the cliff.
 The result is a saw-toothed distribution of concentrations, superimposed on the "humped" distribution expected when there is no block removal.
 The magnitude and wavelength of the variability in concentrations is controlled by the size and frequency of the bedrock steps.

-5.4 Beach Cover Control on 10Be Concentrations
+5.4 Beach cover control on 10Be concentrations

-Beaches were represented by a Bruun Profile (Equation 6) that extends seaward from a prescribed beach width and berm height (Figure 3).
+Beaches were represented by a Bruun profile (Eq.
+6) that extends seaward from a prescribed beach width and berm height (Fig. 3).
 Beach cover may not be constant through time.
-We explored the influence of beach width, variable beach width, and declining beach width on shore platform 10Be concentrations.
+We explored the influence of beach width, variable beach width and declining beach width on shore platform 10 Be concentrations.